 Anyway.
 Mopeds.
 Yes.

+I'm embarking on my first Hobbit build (that's what all the hip kids ride, right?).
 One of my greatest downfalls has always been the impulse buy.
 I've worked on it.
 Really I have, but sometimes a "deal" still gets the best of me.
 Case in point: late summer, this year, I'm innocently working in my garage when I get a call from Vic from Portland.
 He's in town and is unloading moped stuff.
 He heard that I had some inkling of building a Hobbit, and he had a parts bike with him. $75 takes it home.
 I hemmed and hawed, saying I didn't need another bike in my garage.
 He insisted on coming over anyway.
 I'm strong, but when a moped shows up at my door, and I'm told to take it and Paypal later, I take it and Paypal later.

 Responsible Jon later sold me his trike frame http://mopedhq.blogspot.com/2010/08/rip-hobbit-trike.html, and now I'm going to spend a rainy, possibly snowy winter building another bike.